enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-explore-the-file-system/ls.md

 You see that /root directory contains some files and a folder called report which is blue coloured.

 Not all commands have a built-in help option, but we many do.
-Most of the time, you can access this by adding a --help or -h at the end of the command.
+Most of the time, you can access this by adding a --help.
 We can try this with the ls command now:

-`ls -h`
+`ls --help`

 Thus if you want more informations about the content listed you can digit